ONSdigital/eq-questionnaire-validator/README.md

 debugging errors.
 This returns more errors than we'd currently like due to the way polymorphism works for each of our blocks.

-Run the ajv based version of validator from within the ajv/ directory.
+Run the ajv based version of validator.

 ```
-DEBUG=validator node app.js
+yarn start
 ```

 This returns either an empty json response when the questionnaire is valid, or a response containing an "errors" key.